 Here are some common questions and answers that will to help you run a successful audit:

 Where can I find my goal and KPI data?
-Some Goals and KPIs won’t be easily accessible from Google Analytics, or MixPanel, or whatever your data tracking solution is.
-They might be accessible in a CRM, a Google sheet somewhere or hell – even your CFO’s balance sheet.
+Some Goals and KPIs won’t be easily accessible from Google Analytics, or Firebase, or whatever your data tracking solution is.
+They might be accessible in the product’s back-end, a Google sheet somewhere or hell, even your CFO’s balance sheet.
 Make sure to figure out where the data is, who the gatekeeper is, and talk to them in order to get that data.

 What do I do with the data?
 Looking at data or evaluating a user story is just the first step.
 The real key is what we can infer from it.
 What is the hypothesis?
 Why is revenue per visit so low?
 Try to establish a reasonable root cause, because that’s the real learning that can be applied to the new product.
 Note: it can be difficult to do this effectively or accurately without domain expertise.

 Who should I involve in the audit?
 The input for items in the Usability & Design section – which will largely be about end-user user stories – should come from the actual end users whenever possible.
 It’s not about what we think is intuitive.
 It’s what the actual user thinks is intuitive.
 Where possible, sit down with the end user and get them to run through the existing user stories, and ask them for their input.
-The same thinking applies for the items around CMS/Platform management.
-What do actual content managers think about the intuitiveness of content management?
+The same thinking applies for the items around analytics and reporting.
+What do actual managers think about the intuitiveness and usefulness of the data that’s being collected?
+Consider this line of thought for everyone who touches the product, from product administrators to the individuals updating your Frequently Asked Questions section.

 The Summary simply wraps up the key findings from the entire audit into an easily digestible, quick-reading format.
 It’s also somewhat easier to read than the entire spreadsheet used for the audit.
 Finally, it’s another step completed in the holistic digital project discovery phase, which gets us closer and closer to a comprehensive view of what a successful product will look like.